 Travel through Malaysia by Bus

-I did most of my Malaysia travel by bus.
-This is a super affordable and convenient way to get around during your Malaysia itinerary.
-I would still advise you to try and book your bus tickets at least a day or so before your intended departure, if you can, though buses in Malaysia run much more regularly than the trains.
+Buses are a super affordable and convenient way to get around during your Malaysia itinerary.
+You should still try and book your bus tickets at least a day or so before your intended departure if you can.

 Domestic Flights in Malaysia